10 Weeks, Real Research

 - Engage with faculty members, industry professionals, and fellow researchers.

 By the end of the program, you'll have established meaningful connections within the scientific community and with your peers.
-This summer's program runs through May 18 through July 24, 2026.
+This summer's program runs May 18 through July 24, 2026.

 The School of Science and Engineering undergraduate research program (general URP)